mykelalvis/FT/Traveller/WORKING/Mongoose/Small Craft Catalog.md

 this heavier craft is able to carry and operate two standard modules simultaneously.
-This not only doubles the capabilities of the craft, such as being able to gather twice the fuel on one fuel- skimming trip but also gives the option to expand
+This not only doubles the capabilities of the craft, such as being able to gather twice the fuel on one fuel-skimming trip but also gives the option to expand

 capabilities.
 For example, a heavy modular cutter would be able to fly passengers from a contested